stingjp/exotendonJointContactPaper/README.md

 Then create the results directory located at "../results/" from the main repository.
 This is where the directories from simtk should be located.

 ### Running simulations
-#### Within a subject-condition-trial:

-analyzeSubject.m allows you to run multiple simulations/analyses on a single subject.
-You can customize what simulations and analyses you would like to run.
-Options and desctiptions follow, starting with the ones used for paper results:
-- torqueStateTrackGRFPrescribe.m -> formulates a torque-driven state tracking (IK results) problem with prescribed GRFs.
-- muscleStateTrackGRFPrescribe.m -> formulates a muscle-driven state tracking problem with prescribed GRFs.
-- muscleStateTrackGRFPrescribe_firstpass.m, muscleStateTrackGRFPrescribe_secondpass.m, muscleStateTrackGRFPrescribe_thirdpass.m -> these are the same as muscleStateTrackGRFPrescribe.m ^ but have approximate weights that may aid in generating progressively better results.
-The secondpass script is currently set up to provide the final results from the simulations.

-#### To batch process subjects, conditions, or trials, call runsubjects1.m (edit for which subjects, conditions, trials to run).
-This wrapper script can call analyzeSubject.m or analyzeSubject_setup.m - be sure to specify and set up that file for what analyses and simulations you would like to complete.
+#### 1. runsubjects_py.py - Call from main repository.
+This script is set up to be a wrapper where you can specify which subjects [line 190], conditions [line 191], and trials [line 192] you would like to simulate.
+The main call to simulate each combination is line 220, which calls analyzesubject() from simulationSetups.py.

+#### 2. simulationSetups.py - support function to define your simulations.
+This set of functions provide utility for various simulation types.
+The primary results come from the muscleStateTrackGRFPrescribe_thirdpass() function.
+This sets up a muscle-driven, kinematic tracking, GRF prescribed MocoTrack problem.
+The script is set up to pull all the relevant files from the (previously downloaded) simTK results directories, where it will utlimately save the simulation results as well.

 #### Post-simulation analysis can be run after the simulation solves within the same analyzeSubject script. (below)
 - analyzeMetabolicCost.m -> takes the simulated solution and performs all the metabolics computations.
 Computes average metaboalic cost of the gait cycle, stance and swing costs, as well as individual muscle costs.